MicrosoftDocs/security/zero-trust/adopt/zero-trust-adoption-overview.md

 ## Zero Trust requires buy-in at the highest level

-Zero Trust protects business assets wherever they are and wherever they go.
+Zero Trust protects business assets wherever they're and wherever they go.
 Zero Trust is a proactive, integrated approach to security that requires knowing what business assets and processes are most important to protect, and securing these while preserving business agility.

 **Adopting a Zero Trust approach requires buy-in across the C-suite.** As the threat landscape expands, and critical attacks become more common, business leaders across functional areas are increasingly concerned with the cybersecurity approach their organization's take.